antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 ## Custom dock

+### Scenario 1: Selected cell **NOT** in the `walkable_items` array
-When the selected cell in the grid map is **NOT** in the walkable_items array, which is going to be the case in a new project, you will see this in the dock:
+When the selected cell in the grid map is **NOT** in the `walkable_items` array, which is going to be the case in a new project, you will see this in the dock:

 ![not_in](https://github.com/user-attachments/assets/9fe8d90c-8c7c-4bbf-9b83-57fcb42e4793)

+You can click `Add Item ID to Walkable Items` button to add thsi item id (tile type) to the `walkable_items` array.

+You can click `Add to Start Cell` button to assign the debug start cell to this grid position.
+You can click `Add to End Cell` button to assign the debug end cell to this grid position.

+### Scenario 2: Selected cell already in the `walkable_items` array

-When the selected cell in the grid map is in the walkable_items array, you will see this:
+When the selected cell in the grid map is in the `walkable_items` array, you will see this:

 ![is_in](https://github.com/user-attachments/assets/9bf1be71-7188-40f1-afae-2ff6da5dea19)

+You can click `Add to Start Cell` button to assign the debug start cell to this grid position.
+You can click `Add to End Cell` button to assign the debug end cell to this grid position.

+### Scenario 3: Selected cell not assigned a tile

 When the selected cell does not have any assigned tile, then you will see this: